RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Modeling of mosquito dispersal

 \section{Modeling of mosquito dispersal}

 Mosquitoes typically disperse to rest, mate, feed (on nectar or on blood), and to lay eggs \citep{Se97}.
 Early quantitative studies of their dispersal behavior go back more than 100 years (Ross’s work \citep{Ro05,Ro11} cited by Service \citep{Se97}).
 Mark-release-recapture (MRR) experiments, in which tagged insects are released in the environment and recaptured at later times, have been used to measure native population abundance or compare survival rates of different morphs in a polymorphic population (see e.g. \citep{Ma85}).
 They also provide a way to quantify arthropod dispersal.
 Typically, concentric annular zones are defined about the release point and numbers of marked insects captured in each zone are reported during a period of a few days, weeks or even months after the initial release.
 Recapture may be done by traps or by systematic aspiration in pre-specified areas (e.g. houses).
+In this article, we use the words trap or capture site interchangeably.
 For more details, the reader is referred to \citep{Si08}.
 Two concepts are central to the analysis of MRR data.
 First, one needs to model how mosquitoes move; we will see that there is plenty of evidence to describe such dynamics in terms of regular diffusion.
 Second, one needs to assess how to relate recapture data to mosquito density.